Turrexx/Number-Converter/README.md

   Added Case switch for main function for better readability.
 - **11/25** - Added error checking for hex input.
   Program would previously just quit if invalid - now re-prompts.
+- **11/29** - Added new functions for obtaining input and printing menus.
+General code improvements.
 ---
 ## Future Plans